ATHENS COUNTY

 (West Athens)

 According to Sanborn historical maps, this was originally a combination passenger and freight station and later just a freight station.
+According to a report in the Ohio Democrat (7-15-1899), this was the old HV station which was extensively remodeled ("so changed that it would never be recognized") with the T&OC using one end for passenger service and the HV using the other end for freight service.
 This station sat on Shafer St. (formerly known as Cemetery St.), were University Commons Apartments are today.
-According to old newspaper reports, this station was built in 1899.
-This station was referred to as "West Athens" on timetables. --Bill Denbow and Dan West
+This station was referred to as "West Athens" on timetables.
+The T&OC reached this station from an interchange at Armitage, about a mile to the north. --Bill Denbow and Dan West

 Athens